fccdsicapstone/etl/README.md

     conda install pandas-gbq --channel conda-forge
     conda install -c conda-forge google-cloud-sdk

-Sign into the gcloud account.
-Run `gcloud init` and follow the configuration & authentication instructions.
-Selecting your Columbia email as the account, and `fccdsicapstone-218522` as the project.
+Sign into the gcloud account - run `gcloud init` and follow the configuration & authentication instructions.
+Select your Columbia email as the account, and `fccdsicapstone-218522` as the project.

 Now use the following structure to read data: